taichi-dev/taichi_benchmark/README.md

 In order to fulfill our purposes, we build this benchmark project with the following principles:
 * **State-of-the-art baselines**
-Compare with well-performed baselines can help Taichi to get aware of further optimization oppotunities.
+Compare with well-performed baselines can help Taichi to get aware of further optimization opportunities.
 * **Reproducibile Results**
 Tests can be reproduced with the  `plot_benchmark.py` script under each subdirectory.
 * **Easy-to-read Coding Style**